-In all problems, the population size notably effects the results for both performance measurements.
-Although this study does not adapt the population size, this does not mean that finding the appropriate population size is unimportant.
-Choosing the suitable population size is a common problem encountered by the GA practitioners.
-Harik and Lobo [5] introduced a method for choosing the population size.
+Figure 2.
+Performance and Unuse factor for (a,b) the onemax problem, (c,d) the contiguous bits problem, (e,f) the minimal deceptive problem mon problem encountered by the GA practitioners.
+Harik and Lobo [4] introduced a method for choosing the population size.
 Multiple populations with different population sizes were maintained on a single processor.
 The smaller populations received more function evaluations than the larger ones.
 When a larger population had an average fitness greater than that of a smaller population, the smaller population was eliminated.
 The method of Harik and Lobo is based on competitive populations similar to our method.
-It is interesting to investigate how it can be applied to adapt population size in our case.
-The use of different population sizes will cause uneven work load among distributed processing nodes.
+It is interesting to investigate how it can be applied to adapt the population size in our case.